 It’s very important that you do this in moderation though (don’t overdo it!), and ensure that each Pin Design is distinctly unique.

 For example: it can be helpful to try out 2 or 3 distinct designs for a Pin over a period of a few weeks.
 This is more likely to give you a clear signal about which approach performed best.
 However, doing more than this can actually be harmful because it becomes harder to make each design distinctly unique, and publishing many similar Pins for the same idea (with only slight differences or tweaks) creates a poor experience for Pinners when they see the same idea over and over again.
 It also makes it much harder to distinguish what works best for your audience if you don’t give each design room to breathe and stand out on its own.
 Eventually, Pinners may begin to ignore your content, unfollow your boards, or even block your account.

-Remember that you have the ability to measure your engagement, impressions and traffic using Tailwind's Top Pins Report, Pin Inspector, and Tribes.
+Remember that you have the ability to measure your engagement, impressions and traffic using Tailwind's Top Pins Report, Pin Inspector, and Communities.
 If you see a pin that is performing well for one of your particular audiences, try a different approach with new content in the future!